broeker/spacebook/pages/home.md

 npn run build (only necessary the first time!)
 ```

-*If you get errors here, doublel check your node version!*
+*If you get errors here, double check your node version!*

 ### Step three